Once you have identified the available procurement options, evaluate:

-- Which departments, individuals, or governing bodies will need to contribute to or consult or sign off on the final transaction(s)?
+- Which departments, individuals, or governing bodies will need to contribute to, consult, or sign off on the final transaction(s)?

 - Will the selected procurement strategy require procurement methods that differ from standard city procurement practices?
 If so, what implications might this have for obtaining the necessary approvals?